-5.3 Schools will liaise directly with visiting Services for Education teaching staff to agree the days and times at which tuition takes place.
+5.5 Schools will liaise directly with visiting Services For Education teaching staff to agree the days and times at which tuition takes place.
 However, any increase or decrease in the amount of time for which a member of staff is bought in must be done so in accordance with conditions stated in section 7: PURCHASE OF ADDITIONAL/ INCREASED SERVICES and section 8: REDUCTION/CANCELLATION OF SERVICES.

-5.5.1 Schools: Where visits are cancelled by the school due to adverse weather, unplanned and/or special circumstances and the Services for Education teacher has either attended or was available to attend, the school will be liable for the cost of those visits and will be charged accordingly.
+5.7.1 Schools: Where visits are cancelled by the school due to adverse weather, unplanned and/or special circumstances and the Services For Education teacher has either attended or was available to attend, the school will be liable for the cost of those visits and will be charged accordingly.

-5.6 Services for Education teacher.
-Where a Services for Education member of staff has been unable to attend a visit in school due to unplanned and/or special circumstances, and Services for Education is unable to provide cover, the school will not be charged.
+5.8 Services For Education teacher.
+Where a Services For Education member of staff has been unable to attend a visit in school due to unplanned and/or special circumstances, and Services For Education is unable to provide cover, the school will not be charged.

-5.7 Where a Services for Education teacher has completed a partial visit due to exceptional circumstances or late arrival, this will be identified in the visit schedule and the school will only be charged for the reduced duration of the visit.
+5.9 Where a Services For Education teacher has completed a partial visit due to exceptional circumstances or late arrival, this will be identified in the visit schedule and the school will only be charged for the reduced duration of the visit.

 6. PROVISION OF INSTRUMENTS

-6.1 All instruments are the property of S4E Limited (Services for Education) and managed by its Music
+6.1 All instruments are the property of S4E Limited (Services For Education) and managed by its Music Service.

 6.4 Consumables : Woodwind reeds, replacement strings and brass valve oil are not provided.
 Students are encouraged to purchase these.
 School contracts should outline the small associated costs of consumables while learning to play a musical instrument.